 A PhD in Creative Writing has two parts:

-For the creative part of my research, I’m writing a historical novel, set during the Middle Ages, which incorporates fantastical and uncanny devices and tests the boundaries of historical fiction.
+For the creative part of my research, I’ve been writing a historical novel, set during the Middle Ages, which incorporates a number of fantastical and supernatural elements and tests the boundaries of what we have traditionally called historical fiction.

-In the critical analysis – a more traditional dissertation or thesis – I ask three main questions: what is historical fiction in the twenty-first century, what is twenty-first-century historical fiction for, and what might be the future of fiction set in the past?
+In the critical analysis – which takes the form of a more traditional dissertation or thesis – I ask three main questions: what is historical fiction in the twenty-first century, what is historical fiction for, and what might be the future of fiction set in the past?

-I look at my own work and compare and contrast my approaches and creative philosophies with those of Hilary Mantel, Umberto Eco, Kazuo Ishiguro and Philip Terry, among other novelists, to:
+I look at my own work and compare and contrast my approaches and creative philosophies with those of Hilary Mantel, Umberto Eco and Kazuo Ishiguro, among other novelists, to:

 - show how historical fiction works and how it is constructed;

 - call into question its supposed objectives and responsibilities; and

 - suggest some possible future directions.

 In essence, I argue that writers, critics and readers have tended to focus too much on the ‘historicalness’ of fiction set in the past – its ‘accuracy’ and ‘authenticity’, concepts that are increasingly suspect – and risk overlooking the many other things that it has to offer.